Leo Isacson: New York State Assembly

-In 1944, he was elected to represent the (Bronx Co., 13th D.) in the New York State Assembly as the candidate of the ALP and the Republican Party, and he served from 1945 to 1946 as a member of the 165th New York State Legislature.
+In 1944, he was elected to represent the Bronx County 13th District in the New York State Assembly as the candidate of the ALP and the Republican Party, and he served from 1945 to 1946 as a member of the 165th New York State Legislature.
 He lost re-election in 1946.

-In 1945, while serving in the Assembly, Leo Isacson ran for Borough President of the Bronx, coming in second with 25% of the vote.
+In 1945, while serving in the Assembly, Isacson ran for Borough President of the Bronx, coming in second with 25% of the vote.

 On January 6, 1947, the ALP named Isacson their "legislative representative".

 1948 special Bronx election

-On February 17, 1948, Isacson won a stunning victory over Democratic nominee Karl Propper.
-Propper was a former president of the Bronx Bar Association, and his supporters included Eleanor Roosevelt and New York City Mayor William O'Dwyer.
-A special election was held to fill the vacancy caused by the resignation of Benjamin J. Rabin to the New York Supreme Court.
-Isacson received public support, first on January 24 from the Greater New York CIO Council, then on February 11 by radio and February 15 in a speech from former U.S. Vice President Henry A. Wallace.
+On February 17, 1948, a special election was held to fill the vacancy caused by the resignation of U.S. Representative Benjamin J. Rabin after his election to the New York Supreme Court (a local trial court in New York State).
+The Democratic nominee was Karl Propper, a former president of the Bronx Bar Association, and his supporters included Eleanor Roosevelt and New York City Mayor William O'Dwyer.
+Isacson, the ALP nominee, received public support, first on January 24 from the Greater New York CIO Council, then on February 11 by radio and February 15 in a speech from former U.S. Vice President Henry A. Wallace.

 During the election, the Greater New York CIO Council charged that FBI agents had been visiting offices of "left wing" CIO locals to "intimidate them and curtail their political activity in behalf of Henry A. Wallace".
 In contrast, the Amalgamated Clothing Workers of America (ACWA), a more conservative CIO union opposed to Wallace, confirmed that FBI agents had visited many of its locals to investigate possible violations of the Hatch Act of 1939, regarding political activities, and declared the FBI had given the ACWA a "clean bill of health".
 The spokesman said similar inquiries had been made among other CIO and AFL unions pursuant to the law.
-The council also telegrammed U.S. Attorney General Tom C. Clark to ask him to call off further FBI investigation.
+The council also telegraphed U.S. Attorney General Tom C. Clark to ask him to call off further FBI investigation.
 The Council admitted that, while FBI agents had always asked permission to check records of CIO-PAC contributions, these records were already available from the Secretary of State of New York and the New York City Board of Elections, leading the council to question the FBI's motives.
 The Council claimed that the FBI's investigation was "an obvious and reprehensible attempt to intimidate and harass unions and union members in the exercise of their political rights, particularly with respect to the 1948 Presidential and Congressional elections".
 Nathan Witt, the council's legal counselor, disagreed, stating, "There could not possibly be any technical violation in 1948 except for the Isacson election and the FBI agents made clear they were not investigating that."